lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 <button>&nbsp;^.&nbsp;</button>
 Based on all installed packages and local function declarations it shows an inline menu with completion suggestions for the current word or selection as <code style="background-color:lightgrey;color:black">&nbsp;command&nbsp;{library}&nbsp;</code>.
 The library `local` refers to functions defined within the current document.

 As default it also displays an inline menu if there is only one suggestion found in order to give you an hint for the required library.
-You can force TextMate to complete it without displaying that menu by setting the shell variable `R_AUTOCOMPLETE` to `1`.
+You can force TextMate to complete it without displaying that menu by setting the TextMate shell variable `TM_R_AUTOCOMPLETE` to `1`.

 ***Hint*** This command works case-sensitively.
 E.g. if you type `math` (without selection and there is no command beginning with `math`) and invoke this command it lists all case-insensitive matched commands like `Math.fraction`, etc. as a tooltip caused by the chosen "Insert as Snippet" mechanism.

 ## Show R Help for actual Word/Selection
 <button>&nbsp;^H&nbsp;</button>
 It shows an HTML document with the found R help for the current word or of that command in which the caret is located.
 If no help file is found it opens an HTML window with all found keywords beginning with the current word.
-Furthermore this help window offers a `Search for` field.
-It allows to search for a term within
+Furthermore this help window offers a `Search for` field to enter a new search term (a regular expression).
+The check box `Begins with` adds a `^` at the beginning of the search term.
+The search makes usage of the R command `help.search(TERM)`.

-* all `keywords` meaning all commands, aliases, and descriptions of a command
-* all man help pages as `full text`

-***Hint*** Both search functions make usage of `egrep -i`, and the search term will be interpreted as regular expression.
-This also means that the search is line-oriented and case-insensitive.
+***Hint*** The search function `help.search` allows to look for the entered term case-sensitively by using the regular expression flag `(?-i)` e.g. to look exactly for `T` type `“(?-i)^T$”`.

 ## Show Function Usage
 <button>&nbsp;&#x2325;&#x21E7;H&nbsp;</button>